doudoudedi/hackEmbedded/README.md

 ## updating
  2022.4.19 Added support for aarch64 null-byte reverse_shellcode
- 2022.4.30 Reduced amount of code using functions and support python3
+ 2022.4.30 Reduced amount of code using functions and support python3 2022.5.5 Solved the bug that mips_reverse_sl and mipsel_reverse_sl were not enabled, added mips64_backdoor, mips64_reverse_sl generation and mips64el_backdoor, mips64el_reverse_sl generation

 ## One-click build environment